Monarch Cove

 Monarch Cove is a prime time telenovela that premiered on Lifetime on November 4, 2006.
-It ran for 14 episodes, ending on December 16, 2006.
+It ran for a single season of 14 episodes ending on December 16, 2006.

 Premise

-After serving six years in jail for the murder of her father, wrongfully accused Bianca Foster (Virginia Williams) returns to her hometown, Monarch Cove.
+After serving six years in jail for the murder of her father, wrongfully accused Bianca Foster (Virginia Williams) returns to her hometown, Monarch Cove, only to discover new family problems brewing.
+In a quest to help, she takes a job at a resort, and inadvertently becomes romantically involved with the heir to the business, Jake Preston (Kieren Hutchison), who is engaged to be married.